 At Bristol YogaSpace we teach yoga as a practice to support health, wellbeing, and a calm steady mind.
-Each teacher brings their own unique approach to this, but the well that we all draw from is physical practice which is breath-centred and therapeutically oriented - Viniyoga.
+Each yoga teacher brings their own unique approach to this, but the well that we all draw from is physical and meditative practice which is breath-centred and therapeutically oriented - the viniyoga approach to yoga.

 Slow & dynamic

-Viniyoga is a breath centred way of practicing yoga to help work safely and effectively within the postures.
+Viniyoga is a breath centred way of practicing yoga to help work effectively within the postures and movements.
 Breath centring also helps to cultivate and develop a meditative aspect to yoga practice once you get the hang of it.

 Personalised to you

-As your Viniyoga practice develops, it will become personal to you with challenge, modification and adaptation offered by the teacher for you to explore.
+As your yoga practice develops, it will become personal to you with challenge, modification and adaptation offered for you to explore.
 We support individual adaptation as your skill develops.

-Viniyoga isn't as much a 'style' of yoga, as an approach to your yoga practice that can be applied to whatever form of yoga movement or breath that you have chosen.
+Viniyoga isn't as much a 'style' of yoga, as an approach to your yoga practice that can be applied to whatever form of yoga movement or breath that suits you.

 Work at your own pace

-The Viniyoga class pace is slower than some styles of yoga to support familiarity and develop skill with the practice and explore suitable adaptations to the movements and postures.
+The viniyoga pace is slower than some more modern styles of yoga to help develop skill with the practice and explore suitable adaptations to the movements and postures.

 Find your ideal practice

 It supports self-exploration into how to work most effectively for you.
-It is great for therapeutic practice as it is so adaptable to the needs of the person.
+It is great for therapeutic practice as it is so adaptable to the needs of each person.

-There is a simplicity but depth and discipline to Viniyoga
+There is a simplicity along with depth and discipline to viniyoga

 Styles of yoga - summary